Nexysweb/DevelopmentConsultingFramework/workflow.md

 Wraps an API request and maps local workflow state (the one associated with the chain) with the API request.
 It also indicates in which order API requests are executed

 #### Data Mappers

 are functions that take a set of args `(in_1, in_2, ...)` and returns another set `(out_1, out_2, ...)`.
 Note that the cardinality and the individual types of `i` and `o` can be different.

 Data mappers are typically included between two chain units

+#### Reusability and composability

+chains can (and should) be reused.
+Given their design it is also easy to include a chain in a chain creating multi level chains.

+#### Code Snippet

+As part of a chain unit, one can also create a code snippet.
+This allows to write simple logic nevertherless having access to the whole context `ctx` which gives access to CRUD operations, email services, etc.

 ##### Example